TGCT Support

 Imatinib (gleevec)

-Imatinib (brand name Gleevec) is FDA-approved for the treatment of a form of leukemia in 2003.
+Imatinib (brand name GLEEVEC) is FDA and EMA-approved for the treatment of a form of leukemia in 2003.
 Imatinib works by targeting a protein in the same family as CSF1.
-Because these proteins are functionally similar, imatinib works to shrink or stabilize TGCT in a subset of patients.
+Because the proteins targeted by imatinib are functionally similar to the protein that drives TGCT growth, imatinib works to shrink or stabilize TGCT in a subset of patients.

 Picture